fritzo/pomagma/doc/theorem_queue.md

 ## Design Overview

-The design splits inference into two distinct phases connected by theorem queues:
+The design splits inference into two distinct phases connected by antecedent and consequent queues:

-1. **Proving Phase**: Read-only execution of inference programs that append discovered facts to thread-local theorem queues without modifying shared database structures.
+1. **Proving Phase**: Read-only execution of inference programs that append discovered facts to thread-local antecedent queues without modifying shared database structures.

-2. **Write Phase**: Atomic application of queued theorems to database structures with proper synchronization and scheduling of follow-up tasks.
+2. **Write Phase**: Atomic application of queued facts to database structures, with newly inserted facts populating consequent queues to trigger follow-up program execution.

 **BSP (Bulk Synchronous Parallel) Workflow**: Each inference cycle follows a barrier-synchronized pattern where all workers complete the proving phase before any worker begins the write phase.
 This eliminates race conditions and removes the need for atomic operations on large data structures during proving. *This implements the phased/BSP workflow described in [scheduler_design.md](scheduler_design.md) for reducing cleanup overhead.*

-**Integrated Queue Architecture**: Instead of separate theorem queue classes, the design integrates lazy queueing directly into the function and relation classes themselves, using thread-local worker queues that merge into a main queue with mutex protection.
+**Integrated Queue Architecture**: Instead of separate queue classes, the design integrates antecedent and consequent queueing directly into the function and relation classes themselves.
+Each component maintains both antecedent queues (facts to insert) and consequent queues (newly inserted facts that trigger program execution), using thread-local worker queues that merge into main queues with mutex protection.

 ## Design Details

 ### Implementing Integrated Lazy Queues

-**Performance Considerations**: Lazy queue operations must minimize overhead during the proving phase while supporting efficient batch application during the write phase.
+**Performance Considerations**: Antecedent and consequent queue operations must minimize overhead during the proving phase while supporting efficient batch application during the write phase.
 Based on cartographer profiling, queue operations should target sub-microsecond latency for individual insertions.

-**Thread-Local Worker Queues**: Each function/relation maintains thread-local worker queues during the proving phase to avoid contention.
+**Thread-Local Worker Queues**: Each function/relation maintains thread-local worker queues for both antecedents and consequents during the proving phase to avoid contention.
 The design uses static thread_local storage for efficient access:

 ```cpp
 class BinaryFunction {